Enhanced weathering: Mineral carbonation

-The enhanced dissolution and carbonation of silicates ('mineral carbonation') was first proposed by Seifritz in 1990, and developed initially by Lackner et al. and further by the Albany Research Center.
+The enhanced dissolution and carbonation of silicates ("mineral carbonation") was first proposed by Seifritz in 1990, and developed initially by Lackner et al. and further by the Albany Research Center.
 This early research investigated the carbonation of extracted and crushed silicates at elevated temperatures (~180 °C) and partial pressures of CO_{2} (~15 MPa) inside controlled reactors ("ex-situ mineral carbonation").
-Some research explores the potential of "in-situ mineral carbonation" in which the CO_{2} is injected into silicate rock formations to promote carbonate formation underground (see: CarbFix).
+Some research explores the potential of "in-situ mineral carbonation" in which the CO_{2} is injected into silicate rock formations to promote carbonate formation underground (see Carbfix).

 Mineral carbonation research has largely focused on the sequestration of from flue gas.
 It could be used for geoengineering if the source of was derived from the atmosphere, e.g. through direct air capture or biomass-CCS.

-Soil Remineralization contributes to the enhanced weathering process.
-Mixing the soil with crushed rock such as silicate benefits not only plants' health, but also carbon sequestration when calcium or magnesium are present.
-Remineralize The Earth is a non-profit organization that promotes rock dust applications as natural fertilizers in agriculture fields to restore soils with minerals, improve the quality of vegetation and increase carbon sequestration.
+Soil remineralization contributes to the enhanced weathering process.
+Mixing the soil with crushed rock such as silicate benefits not only the health of plants, but also carbon sequestration when calcium or magnesium are present.
+Remineralize The Earth is a non-profit organization that promotes rock dust applications as natural fertilizers in agricultural fields to restore soils with minerals, improve the quality of vegetation, and increase carbon sequestration.